Skew-t Filter and Smoother with Improved Covariance Matrix Approximation: Introduction

 \section{Introduction}

 Asymmetric and heavy-tailed noise processes are present in many inference problems.
 In radio signal based distance estimation \cite{GusGun2005,BorsenChen2009,Kok2015}, for example, obstacles cause large positive errors that dominate over symmetrically distributed errors from other sources \cite{kaemarungsi2012}.
 An example of this is the error histogram of time-of-flight in distance measurements collected in an indoor environment given in Fig.\ \ref{fig:error_hist}.
-The asymmetric outlier distributions cannot be predicted by the normal distribution that is equivalent in second order moments, because normal distributions are symmetric thin-tailed distributions.
+The asymmetric distributions cannot be predicted by the normal or $t$-distributions that are equivalent in second order moments, because normal and $t$-distributions are symmetric distributions.
 The skew $t$-distribution \cite{branco2001,azzalini2003, gupta2003skew} is a generalization of the $t$-distribution that has the modeling flexibility to capture both skewness and heavy-tailedness of such noise processes.
-To illustrate this, Fig.~\ref{fig:2Diidcontours} shows the contours of the likelihood function for three range measurements where some of the measurements are positive outliers.
+To illustrate this, Fig.~\ref{fig:2Diidcontours} shows the contours of the likelihood function for three range measurements where some of the measurements include large positive errors.
 In this example, skew-$t$, $t$, and normal measurement noise models are compared.
 Due to the additional modeling flexibility, the skew-$t$ based likelihood provides a more apposite spread of the probability mass than the normal and $t$ based likelihoods.

+The applications of the skew distributions are not limited to radio signal based localization.
+In biostatistics skewed distributions are used as a modeling tool for handling heterogeneous data involving asymmetric behaviors across subpopulations~\cite{fruhwirth2010}.
+In psychiatric research skew normal distribution is used to model asymmetric data~\cite{counsell2010}.
+Further, in economics skew normal and skew $t$-distributions are used as models for describing claims in property-liability insurance~\cite{eling2012}.
+More examples describing approaches for analysis and modeling using multivariate skew normal and skew $t$-distributions in econometrics and environmetrics are presented in~\cite{marchenko2010phd}.